Mobile Storage

 Our Technology Pathways

-Gelion is developing sulfur cathode additives that significantly increase performance, enabling higher energy density cathodes through effective sulfur management.
+Gelion is developing sulfur cathode materials that significantly increase performance, enabling higher energy density cathodes through effective sulfur management.

-Gelion is also progressing additional technologies to optimise the LiSiS battery.
+Gelion is also progressing additional technologies to optimise the lithium-sulfur batteries.

-Gelion is developing sulfur cathode additives that significantly increase performance, enabling higher energy density cathodes through effective sulfur management.
+Gelion is developing sulfur cathode materials that significantly increase performance, enabling higher energy density cathodes through effective sulfur management.

-Gelion is also progressing additional technologies to optimise the LiSiS battery.
+Gelion is also progressing additional technologies to optimise the lithium-sulfur batteries.

 Sulfur Cathodes